 Consideration of how writers and filmmakers appropriate mythic structures and archetypes to create meaningful narratives of human experience.
 Modern mythmakers may include: J.R.R.
 Tolkien, George Lucas, Toni Morrison, C.S.
 Lewis, and others.

-Prerequisites: GES130 or GES244 (may be taken concurrently).
+Prerequisites: GES130 and GES160 (may be taken concurrently) or GES244 (may be taken concurrently).
 Offered: Fall or spring

 ENL301 • Chaucer and Writers of Arthurian Quests.
 4 Credits.

 Major emphasis on The Canterbury Tales and Arthurian literature.
 Medieval pilgrimage and the Grail quest, as treated by English and continental authors.

 ENL303 • Shakespeare: The Art of the Dramatist.
 4 Credits.